zhuoyanguo/zhuoyanguo.github.io/README.md

 I hold a master’s degree in Data Science and Analytics from Georgetown University and have also supported alumni career outcome analysis at Georgetown’s BGE office.

-Currently based in Arlington, VA — open to hybrid/remote data roles.
+Based in Arlington, VA — open to remote, hybrid, or relocation opportunities in data-focused roles.

 # Work Experience